steveklabnik/rustdoc/CONTRIBUTING.md

 ## Pull Requests

 To make changes to `rustdoc`, please send in pull requests on GitHub to the `master` branch.
 We'll review them and either merge or request changes.
+Travis CI tests everything as well, so you may get feedback from it too.

 If you make additions or other changes to a pull request, feel free to either amend previous commits or only add new ones, however you prefer.
 We may ask you to squash